 Boulder Community Health is committed to providing our community with local access to an expansive range of up to date treatments for cancer.

 We provide the highest quality inpatient care for acutely ill cancer patients and their families.

-A comprehensive range of outpatient diagnostic and treatment services are available at the Tebo Family Medical Pavilion at Foothills Hospital.
+A comprehensive range of outpatient diagnostic and treatment services are available at the Tebo Family Medical Building on the Foothills Medical Campus.
 Outpatient services include the latest in diagnostic technologies, comprehensive medical and radiation therapies and access to the broadest range of clinical trials available in Colorado.
-The center also houses the Center for Integrative Care, which offers a host of complementary therapies (massage, acupuncture, healing touch, Reiki) designed to help the whole person—body, mind and spirit.
+The building also houses the Center for Integrative Care, which offers a host of complementary therapies (massage, acupuncture, healing touch, Reiki) designed to help the whole person—body, mind and spirit.

 The Imaging Department plays a vital role in diagnosing and treating cancer.
-The hospital's radiologists have state of the art equipment to use in making diagnoses, including:
+Foothills Hospital's radiologists have state-of-the-art equipment to use in making diagnoses, including:

 - PET Scanner